rob-blackbourn/jetblack-rabbitmqmon/README.md

     asyncio.run(main_async())
 ```

-The following gets some messages from an exchange:
+The following gets some messages from an exchange using the bareclient.

 ```python
 import asyncio